1abdelhalim/DWH-with-Apache-Hive-and-PostgreSQL/README.md

 ### Objectives

-- Store commodity transaction data in Apache Hive.
+- Store  transaction data in Apache Hive.
 - Design a dimensional model for the data warehouse.
 - Apply ETL (Extract, Transform, Load) processes to load data into PostgreSQL tables.
 - Connect PostgreSQL to Apache Superset for data visualization and analytics.